How Do Coconuts Grow?

 Then there's an inner cavity, nearly filled with liquid, the coconut milk (or water).
 As the coconut ages, much of the liquid is absorbed.
 After about a year of maturing, there's still enough left to hear a sloshing sound when shaken.
 That's when it's ready for planting.

-But maybe wait until the best time of year to start a coconut seed growing.
-That's the summer, in the warmest, wettest season.
-However, any time of the year is fine, as long as it's the right climate.
+The best time of year to plan coconut seed is the summer.
+Because it's the warmest, wettest season.
+But with the proper climate any time of the year is fine.

 FIRST, soak the coconut in water for 2-3 days.
 While that's happening, prepare a planting hole.
 Dig it 3ft/1m around & about 1ft/30cm deep.
 (Don't forget to check locations of underground utilities!)